 Dwight Freeney was signed a few weeks into the season and immediately made an impact.
 He lead the team in sacks and used his spin move to destroy quarterbacks in pivotal moments in games.
 He learned after being signed that rookie linebacker Markus Golden did a project on him in the 8th grade.

 Defensive tackle Red Bryant was signed in late November after Frostee Rucker went down with an injury.
-He help solidify the defensive line and was a motivating presence on the sidelines.
+He helped solidify the defensive line and was a motivating presence on the sidelines.
 The Cardinals called him the day before Thanksgiving and asked him to show up at the facility on the holiday to get a physical and try out for the team.
 Bryant came in on Thanksgiving and stated he only did so because it was the Cardinals who called which impressed Keim and the coaches.

 Lame Documentary Clichés

 For every awesome sound bite and behind the curtain look on the team, there was a filler cliché documentary hack scene.
 There were three montages that stuck out to me as being terrible.
 The first takes place after a lazy metaphorical speech the strength and conditioning coach gave to the team comparing their bodies to a high end car like a Bugatti.
 The high end car needs care and fancy gas just like the players need to maintain their bodies and watch what they eat.
 The scene then transitions to a work out montage where the players are lifting weights with the ham handed song about Bugatti’s played in the background.